hotpaw2/mininec3/README.md

 the maximun number of antenna wire segments has been increased from 50 to 250.
-This still allows the method-of-moments linear equation solver to run in reasonable time, even in a purely interpreded Basic.
+This still allows the method-of-moments linear equation solver to run in reasonable time, even in a purely interpreted Basic.

 Information on the original MININEC3 program can be found at these web sites: